SugarcubeGames/CodeSnippets/README.md

 It also contains a Readme for the I3 Test project that acts as a simple API Documentation file to outline what each script file, component, and prefab does.

+**DungeonWorld**

+A random dungeon generator I'm working on for D&D-style RPGs.
+Mainly just a fun project for learning Python basics.

 **I3 Test**

 This code is from a two day coding charette I did as part of an interview process.
 Applicants had to create a system for showcasing individual parts of a provided car model, ideally creating a reusable system that is easy to implement and update.